JBerthelier/PiRATE/README.md

 ***What is PiRATE-Galaxy ?***

-PiRATE-Galaxy is a platform which integrates several bioinformatic tools that are automated into a stand alone Galaxy https://galaxyproject.org/use/pirate/ and installed in a Linux Virtual Machine (download link below).
+PiRATE-Galaxy is a platform which integrates 12 bioinformatic tools that are automated into a stand alone Galaxy https://galaxyproject.org/use/pirate/ and installed in a Linux Virtual Machine (download link below).

 PiRATE-Galaxy combines tools allowing the detection, classification and annotation of Transposable Elements from a genome assembly and/or short reads sequencing data (e.i.
 Illumina).